 Children could be seriously injured or killed if caught in the path of a closing window.
 Never leave keys in a vehicle with children.
 When there are children in the rear seat, use the window lockout button to prevent operation of the windows.
-See Keys ♥ 7.
+See $Keys \Rightarrow 6$.

-Power windows work when the vehicle is on, in accessory mode, or when Retained Accessory Power is active.
-See Retained Accessory Power (RAP)
+Power windows work when the ignition is on, in accessory mode, or when Retained Accessory Power (RAP) is active.
+See Retained Accessory Power (RAP) ⇒ 172.